-MLB Rumors: Chicago Cubs Await Yu Darvish’s Decision As The Free Agent Pitcher Mulls Five Offers
+MLB Rumors: Chicago Cubs Await Yu Darvish’s Decision As Free Agent Pitcher Mulls Five Offers, Says NBC Sports

 MLB free agent pitcher Yu Darvish is mulling five offers, including one from the Chicago Cubs, according to NBC Sports.
-The Cubs, along with four other teams are play the waiting game.
+The Cubs, along with four other teams, are playing the waiting game.
 Meanwhile, Yu Darvish is getting closer to making one of the most important decisions in his baseball career.
-For now, for the Cubs, the show must go on.
+For now, the show must go on for the Cubs.

-With or without Yu Darvish the Cubs have to get themselves ready for when pitchers and catchers report for spring training.
+With or without Yu Darvish, the Cubs have to get themselves ready for when pitchers and catchers report for spring training.
 The day for the Cubs’ pitchers and catchers to report comes in less than a week, on February 13, according to Bleacher Nation.
 All of the Cubs’ position players will report six days later.
 Will Cubs players welcome a new teammate when they arrive?

-The Los Angeles Dodgers, Milwaukee Brewers, Minnesota Twins and St. Louis Cardinals are all in on Yu Darvish.
+The Los Angeles Dodgers, Milwaukee Brewers, Minnesota Twins, and St. Louis Cardinals are all in on Yu Darvish.
 Like the Chicago Cubs, each team expectations of being in playoff contention.
-Having Yu Darvish in the fold could be the difference in getting a wild card spot or losing out on the postseason completely.
+Having Yu Darvish in the fold could be the difference in getting a wild-card spot or losing out on the postseason completely.

-For the Chicago Cubs, having Yu Darvish could be the difference between in World Series contention and struggling to win the National League Central.
+For the Chicago Cubs, having Yu Darvish could be the difference between World Series contention and struggling to win the National League Central.
 The latter becomes a factor if Yu Darvish spurns the Cubs to take an offer with the Brewers or Cardinals.

 Chris Gimenez is working on recruiting good friend Yu Darvish to the #Cubshttps://t.co/CqWiL4bCVp pic.twitter.com/G0yzFNOnJX